10 of The World’s Most Expensive Foods

 The world’s most expensive cocktail, with a diamond in the bottom and some gold on top.
 Or the world’s most expensive pizza, with some disgusting combination of white truffle, imported posh cheese and, yes, more gold.
 Or the world’s most expensive burger, perhaps with “wagyu” beef and, yes, more truffle and gold.

-Herewith ten of the world’s most expensive foods, brought to you courtesy of the good folk at Lloyds TSB.
+Herewith ten of the world’s most expensive foods.

 Bluefin Otoro Sashimi

 Wild-caught bluefin tuna, some as large as a car, can sell for hundreds of thousands of dollars at Tokyo’s Tsukiji fish market, but are also critically endangered.

 Fear not!
 Farmed variants are now available.
 And, while most farmed animals taste distinctly inferior to the wild variety, connoisseurs of otoro sashimi – the pale, marbled, fatty belly slices that are the most prized parts of the tuna (maguro) – have even more fat than the wild type.